SkillsUnion/tamkeen-cloud/1.2-introduction-to-version-control/2-branches.md

 # Branches

-## Learning Objectives
+## **Learning Objectives: Git Branches**

-1. Use Git Branches to allow us to develop features independently of "production" code to avoid affecting what our teammates and users see before we are ready.
+1. Understand the purpose of Git branches and their role in enabling independent feature development without affecting production code.
-2. How to create a new branch
+2. Learn how to create a new branch and switch between branches using Git commands.
-3. How to move between branches
+3. Gain proficiency in merging branches, including merging feature branches to `main` and vice versa, both locally and through GitHub.
-4. How to merge 1 branch to another and resolve merge conflicts
+4. Develop strategies to handle and resolve merge conflicts effectively using tools like VS Code.

 ## Introduction